Our History and What Leads Us

-When I arranged for guest artists to give my summer workshop students classes focused on acting, improvisation. singing and auditioning, I wasn’t sure the kids would want to give up any more of their summer or interact with a professional who was all but obsessed with their craft.
-Yet, this notion developed into the Friday Enrichment Program geared to summer workshop students with a stronger interest in theater.
+When I arranged for guest artists to give my summer workshop students classes focused on acting, improvisation, singing and auditioning, I wasn’t sure the kids would want to give up any more of their summer or interact with a professional who was all but obsessed with their craft.
+Yet, this notion developed into the Friday Enrichment Program geared toward summer workshop students with a stronger interest in theater.

 “Would kids enjoy taking part in being a traveling performance company?”